Schedule a Session

 When you sit down to work, you don’t have to decide what to do.

 You simply pick something from the list that your body has the capacity to handle.
-A decision menu removes that mental burden—you just pick and go.
+Simply asking yourself “What do I feel like working on now?” is often enough to assess the energy you have available.
+A decision menu removes that mental burden, you just pick and go.

 How it looks: